-Side- walk Bicycle Iane lane 6 ft 6 ft 11 ft $ \rightarrow $
+Side- walk Bicycle lane lane $\neg$ Ξ 6 ft 6 ft 11 ft $\Box$

 Benefits: A designated bicycle lane will improve the safety and comfort of bicyclists.
 The LTS rating remains LTS 3.
 A bicycle lane has a Crash Reduction Factor (CRF) of 0.36.